Outworking

 Fruit shows if there is life

-lay down our lives for the believers.
-If anyone has material possessions and sees a fellow believer in need but has no pity on Him, how can the life of God be in him?
-Let us not love with words or tongue but with actions and in truth" (1 Jn 3:16-18).
-Our lifestyle should reflect heavens values – we are His ambassadors representing Him on earth "to do as He has done" (Mt 28:19,20; Jn 13:15; 2 Cor 5:20; Eph 6:20).
+Good works are not a means to achieve salvation but are a natural outcome of a transformed life, mirroring Christ's nature (Act 10:38; Eph 2:8,9).
+Jesus Christ demonstrated His love by sacrificing His life for us.
+We should do the same for our fellow believers.
+If we have material possessions and see a believer in need but feel no compassion, how can we claim to have God's life within us?
+Let's show our love through actions and truth, not just words (1 Jn 3:16-18).
+Our lifestyle should reflect heaven's values – we are His ambassadors representing Him on earth "to do as He has done" (Mt 28:19,20; Jn 13:15; 2 Cor 5:20; Eph 6:20).

 This outward manifestation should stem from what transpires within for while God is the beginner and perfecter of every good work it does require our co-operation (Phil 1:6).
-Paul said, "continue to workout your salvation with fear and trembling, for it is God who works in you to will and act according to His good pleasure" (Phil 2:12,13).
-So we do come up short, we must be diligent and persevere, continuing to depend on the grace of God as we walk in obedience with Him.
+Paul said, "continue to work out your salvation with fear and trembling, for it is God who works in you to will and act according to His good pleasure" (Phil 2:12,13).
+So, we must be diligent and persevere, continuing to depend on the grace of God as we walk in obedience with Him.
+Intentionally living your faith is an everyday, outward expression of your love for God and what He is doing within your life.

-See also: application, being and doing, channel, evidence, experience, fruit, good works, input, obedience, outward focused, reality, responsible/responsibility, theory.
+See also: application, being and doing, channel, evidence, experience, fruit, good works, input, obedience, outward focused, put off/put on, reality, responsible/responsibility, theory.